mit-pdos/perflock/README.md

 machines.
 It acts as a RWMutex, allowing either one process exclusive access, or multiple processes to that concurrent access.

+## Setup

+Perflock uses a file lock to mediate access to the machine.
+You need to create the lock file `/run/perflock` before running perflock, and then set its permissions such that it is writeable by anyone who will run `perflock`.

+## Usage

 To run an exclusive job (for example, a performance experiment that requires all cores):